ME and FM

 People who have CFS, M.E. or Fibromyalgia all share the same attributes that they are the opposite of lazy!
 In fact their “driven” personal quality, in my opinion is at the root of all their conditions.

-So here is my theory and why I believe that a “talking” therapy can impact on a physical illness.
-To remove all doubt I will state straight away that people with chronic fatigue and pain are neither lazy nor is it “all in their heads”.
-In fact despite all sufferers having different symptoms and levels of incapacity they are united in one thing – their story of how it started and progressed.
-Every single one of them regularly pushed themselves to their physical and mental capacity.
-These people are the exact opposite of lazy, hence their understandable frustration and sensitivity to people thinking they are or that they bring it on themselves.
-It was these matching stories and my experience of dealing with various physical illnesses through talking therapies that led me to discover the way I think the illness started and therefore an idea as to how someone could be helped to recover.
+So here is my theory and to remove all doubt I will state straight away that people with chronic fatigue and pain are neither lazy nor is it “all in their heads”.
+In fact despite all sufferers having different symptoms and levels of incapacity you are united in one thing – your story of how it started and progressed.
+Every single one of you regularly pushed yourself to your physical and mental capacity.
+You are the exact opposite of lazy, hence your understandable frustration and sensitivity to people thinking you are or that you bring it on yourself.
+It was these matching stories and my experience of dealing with various physical illnesses through talking therapies that led me to discover the way I think the illness started and therefore my interest as to how someone could be helped to recover.
+I have now been in touch with many people studying these illnesses who all have very similar theories and now the National Fibromyalgia Association seems to be on the same lines (further details below).

 See if this is your story!